GNSG 5050 | Lean Six Sigma | 1 credit | 8 weeks

 GNSA 5800 | Healthcare Finance Management | 5 credits | 8 weeks

 This is an overview course that will provide an in-depth introduction of healthcare accounting and finance.
-This course is intended to give those who seek to manage healthcare organizations the accounting and financial management foundation they need to ensure that their organizations produce information that will support their responsibility to make necessary and sound decisions.
-The course will focus on the operations of healthcare organizations such as not-for-profit and for-profit hospitals, physician groups and other healthcare agencies, including how these organizations use accounting and financial systems for decision making.
+This course is intended to give those who seek to manage health care organizations the accounting and financial management foundation they need to assure that their organizations produce information that will support their responsibility to make necessary and sound decisions.
+The course will focus on the operations of health care organizations such as not for profit and for profit hospitals, physician groups and other healthcare agencies including how these organizations use accounting and financial systems for decision making.
 In this course, we will examine the healthcare organization as a management function and the basic principles of accounting followed by financial statement analyses, cost accounting, cost shifting, budgeting, managing accounts receivable, materials management and healthcare economics.
 We will examine these topics and their use in planning, control, evaluation and “real life” work examples.
 The course covers all the essential functions in health care accounting and financial operations that would be experienced throughout the healthcare industry, except for the insurance business and those entities which have special and additional requirements for being for-profit.
 During the course the participants will carefully construct what the accounting and finance department is expected to accomplish.
-The course objectives are reinforced through the lecture presentations and supplemental readings, significant group discussion forums, homework problem sets, a case study, article abstract, and a final paper and presentation.
-Prerequisites: Modules 1-3.
+The course objectives are reinforced through the lecture/PowerPoint presentations and supplemental readings, significant group discussion forums, abstracts, homework problem sets, a case study, and a final presentation.

 Total credits: 39